Going Social in Consumer Technology

 Social media is a force that cannot be ignored.
-It doesn’t matter if your products or services are consumer-facing or B2B, having a strong presence on social media is imperative for most businesses.
+It doesn’t matter if your consumer technology products or services are consumer-facing or B2B, having a strong presence on social media is imperative for most consumer technology businesses.

 It can be a lot to take in: Why is social so important for your online presence?
 How does it affect your website?
 Which platforms should you be present in?
 And how should you manage the day to day?
 We’re here to share our best recommendations.

 Our Best Social Media Recommendations in Consumer Technology

 It used to be that social media was just an outlet to stay in touch with friends and family and connect with your favorite B2C brands.
 Nowadays there are businesses that solely depend on their social media efforts.

 Social media offers credibility, with many of your customers checking out your profiles before they decide to buy from you.
 How you interact with them matters.
 More importantly, depending on your business social media can drive incredible sales.

 Another reason that social media is important is because of its effect on your search engine optimization (SEO).
 Social media traffic is likely high-quality traffic, since they saw something on the platform that caught their attention enough to leave it and visit your site.
 Google (and other search engines) monitor the traffic that come from social media and award you with higher rankings.

 For the same reasons that make social media important, it’s imperative that you take the time to produce quality content to share with your followers.
 Engagement (how and how much your audience interacts with your posts) is the most important metric on social.
 It lets the social platform and search engines know that you are a credible content provider and gives you more exposure.